Noetherian criteria for dimer algebras: Proof of main theorem

 \begin{Theorem} Let $A$ be a non-degenerate dimer algebra.
 The following are equivalent: \begin{enumerate} \item $A$ is cancellative. \item $A$ is noetherian. \item $Z$ is noetherian. \item $A$ is a finitely generated $Z$-module. \item The vertex corner rings $e_iAe_i$ are pairwise isomorphic algebras. \item Each vertex corner ring $e_iAe_i$ is isomorphic to $Z$. \end{enumerate} Furthermore, each condition is equivalent to each of the conditions (2) -- (6) with $A$ and $Z$ replaced by $\Lambda$ and its center $R$. \end{Theorem}

 \begin{proof} First suppose $A$ is cancellative.
 Then $A$ is finite over $Z$ and $Z$ is noetherian, by Propositions \ref{Bastuff}.8.
 Therefore $A$ is noetherian.
-Furthermore, the vertex corner rings are pairwise isomorphic and isomorphic to $Z$, by Proposition \ref{Bastuff}.7.
+Furthermore, the vertex corner rings are pairwise isomorphic and isomorphic to $Z$, by Propositions \ref{Bastuff}.7 and \ref{Bastuff}.8.
 Finally, since $A$ is cancellative, we have $A = \Lambda$.

 Conversely, suppose $A$ is non-cancellative.
 Then $A$, $Z$, and $R$ are nonnoetherian by Theorem \ref{nonnoetherian theorem}; $A$ is infinite over $Z$ by Theorem \ref{non-finitely generated}; $\Lambda$ is nonnoetherian and infinite over $R$ by Proposition \ref{homotopy not noetherian}; and the vertex corner rings are not all isomorphic by Proposition \ref{s^n}. \end{proof}